Colombia Visa and Passport Requirements

 |Passport required||Return ticket required||Visa required|

-Not required by nationals referred to in the chart above for stays of up to 90 days except the following:
+Visas to Colombia are not required by nationals referred to in the chart above for stays of up to 90 days.

 Nationals not referred to in the chart above are advised to contact the embassy to check visa requirements.

 Visitor (tourist or temporary): multiple entries within six months; business: multiple entries within three or four years (depending on the type of business visa) with maximum stays of one year each.

 Transit passengers do not require a visa or to pay departure tax providing they do not leave the airport and make their connecting flight within 24 hours of arrival.

 Enquire at the consulate for forms and details on how to obtain temporary residence in Colombia.